decentraland/old-documentation/_posts/development-guide/2018-02-6-async-functions.md

 Most of the code in your scene runs synchronously using a single thread.
 That means that commands are executed sequentially line by line.
 Each command must first wait for the previous command to finish executing before it can start.

-Doing things like this ensures the consistency of your code,
+For each frame of the scene, the `update` functions of the systems in your scene are executed one by one, following the priorities set when adding the systems to the engine.

-In each frame of the scene, the `update` functions of the systems in your scenes are executed one by one, following the priorities determined when adding the systems to the engine.
-They all run in a single thread.
+Running code synchronously ensures consistency, as you can always be sure you'll know the order in which the commands in your code run.

-In some special cases, you want commands to run asynchronously.
-This means that the execution of the next line won't wait for the command to return a result.
+In some special cases though, you want some commands to run asynchronously.
+This means that you can start off a process and the execution of the next line of code won't wait for that process to return a result before it starts.

 This is useful for cases where you need to wait for a response from an external service that could take time.

 For example:

-- Playing a sound file
+- When playing a sound file
-- Retrieving data from a REST API
+- When retrieving data from a REST API
-- Performing a transaction on the blockchain
+- When performing a transaction on the blockchain
-- Parse a JSON file (??)
+- When parsing a JSON file (??)

-Since your scene needs to be updated many times per second, you can't afford to have the scene's main thread stuck waiting from an answer from an external service.
-The rest of your code needs to keep running while you're idle waiting for a response.
+Since your scene needs to be updated many times per second, you can't afford to have the scene's main thread stuck waiting for an answer from an external service.
+The rest of your code needs to keep running, building the next frame, while the process is idle waiting for a response.

 [ ASYNC DIAGRAMS]